is a webcomic by Kate Ashwin, the artist behind the now completed webcomic Darken

 - Aura Vision: Jack O'Malley can see "the spirits that form magic and emotion".

 - Badass Family: It seems to run in the Barber family.
 Grandpa Henry was a famous adventurer, Harry is following in his footsteps, and Harry's sister Nicola is a formidable police officer.
 Florrie isn't particularly badass but she is quite sharp (though she doesn't much act like it most of the time).
 Nora, a maid at the Gula Hotel, is rather meek in comparison to the rest of the family but a spirit of Courage conjured from her is mighty enough to stand up to a Deadly.
-There's still a Barber brother unaccounted for.
+There's still a Barber brother unaccounted for, and a powerful spirit taunts Florrie with a cryptic throwaway reference to their grandmother, which it then refuses to explain.

 - Badass Normal: Most major characters who aren't wizards, but notably Alexa King who uses a powder explosion to break into Gluttony's locked dining room and then stares it down to give others time to conjure another spirit to fight it.